hejsekvojtech/hackintosh/README.md

 # Ryzentosh

 This is my EFI configuration for macOS Catalina on Ryzen.
-OpenCore BL is already packed in.
+OpenCore BL is already packed in, all you need is to generate your unique SMBIOS or features like iMessage won't work.
 Clover is not supported as some modules may need conversion and considering that OpenCore has more advantages over Clover I think the choice is obvious.
+This setup should work on most B350/B450 boards and Ryzen CPUs paired with any Polaris GPU

 ## Key specifications